Opticos/gwsl/index.md

 ### Donate ###

 If you enjoy GWSL, please consider buying me a cup of coffee.
 I worked hard to make it free and plan to spend alot of time supporting it.
 Donations are greaty appreciated.
+If you can't donate, please consider leaving a 5-star review on the Microsoft Store.

 ##### Any Amount Helps!